wp-plugins/content-glass-button/Readme.txt

 You go to [Application creation page](http://developers.contentglass.com/admin/structure/entity-type/application/application/add?destination=my_applications) and create a new application.

+= How do i enable Button widget? =<br>
+The button widget is enable already.
+What you just need to do is to place the widget in one of the areas in your site.
+To do so go to Appearances/Widgets and drag CG Button box to the desired area.

 == Screenshots ==
 1. Content Glass button wordpress widgets.
 2. Content Glass button floating button(can be any where on the screen).